alem-platform/sprint-js/story02/zero-move/README.md

 # Zero Mover

-The balance of your array is off!
 Write a function called `zeroMover` that moves all the zeroes in an array to the end, without altering the order of the non-zero elements.
 The challenge lies in shifting without disrupting the rest.

 ### Example: